goldendoggies/MadMapleFarm/README.md

 # MadMapleFarm

-This is the README file explaining how to use this website.
+This README file shows how to review your website 'offline'.

 ## Technologies
 1. JavaScript